SOUTHWEST FLYING CLUB

 6. Members may use Club aircraft with a Club Approved Instructor to satisfy all Club requirements.

-7. Members must purchase a pilot's operating handbook or pilot's information manual for each Club aircraft they fly, and must be knowledgeable in the following areas:
+7. Members must personally possess a pilot's information manual for each Club aircraft they fly, and must be knowledgeable in the following areas:

 a.
 Weight and Balance